mcohen01/node-quickbooks/README.md

 <a name="findVendors" />
 #### findVendors(criteria, callback)

-Finds all Vendors in Quickbooks, optionally matching the specified criteria
+Finds all Vendors in QuickBooks, optionally matching the specified criteria

 __Arguments__